Deep freeze expected to ease, but disruptions persist

 Disruptions caused by the cold will persist, too, including power outages and canceled flights and trains.
 Crews in Detroit will need days to repair water mains that burst Wednesday, and other pipes can still burst in persistent subzero temperatures.

 Before the worst of the cold begins to lift, more frigid weather is expected.
-Record-breaking cold hit northern Illinois on Thursday morning, when the temperature in Rockford hit negative 30 degrees (negative 34 Celsius).
-The city's previous record of negative 27 degrees (negative 33 Celsius) was set on Jan.
+Record-breaking cold hit northern Illinois early Thursday, when the temperature in Rockford dropped to negative 30 degrees (negative 34 Celsius).
+The previous record in the city, northwest of Chicago, was negative 27 degrees (negative 33 Celsius) on Jan.
 10, 1982.

-Rockford, which is about 80 miles (129 kilometers) northwest of Chicago, has temperature records dating back to 1905.
+Schools in parts of Wisconsin, Minnesota, Michigan, Illinois and Iowa remained closed.
+But students headed back to school Thursday in eastern North Dakota, where the weather was forecast to crawl out of double-digit sub-zero temperatures.

 As temperatures bounce back into the single digits Thursday and into the comparative balmy 20s by Friday, more people were expected to return to work in the nation's third-largest city, which resembled a ghost town after most offices told employees to stay home.